Leo-Simpson/c-lasso/paper/paper.md

 ![Graphics plotted after calling ```problem.solution``` ](figures/figure-concat.png)

-Let's note that the models have recovered the right variables and the computation have been done quickly, which is comforting, but not surprising because in this example the noise is little and the number of variable is still small.
+Let us that the models have recovered the right variables and the computation have been done quickly, which is comforting, but not surprising because in this example the noise is little and the number of variable is still small.

 # Acknowledgements